Identification, Images, & Information

 Identification

-Large, round dung beetle, mostly dull black.
+Large, round, dull black beetle.
 Male has a prominent hump on each elytron.
 Front tarsi absent.
-Elytra have shallow grooves with punctures.
-Clypeus has two sets of teeth, the inner ones pointy, the outer rounded.
-(This is hard to see in photographs.)
+Clypeus has two sets of teeth, the inner ones pointy, the outer rounded (hard to see in photos):

 Range